Our Executive Team

 Executive Editor - News and Current Affairs

-Phil and his team gather and deliver our News and Current Affairs content - online and on-air.
+Phil and his team gather and deliver our News and Current Affairs content across our channels and platforms.

 Untitled design v2